Blaizzy/Boring_weekends/StatM/README.md

+This is a simple package to implements 3 key Numerical Analysis iterative algorithms:
+-Bisection
+-Regula-Falsi
+-Secant.

-This is a simple package.
-You just pass in the formula as an string and the initial approximation(A and B).
+You just pass in the formula as an string and the initial approximation(A and B) and it will create an Excel sheet in your current directory.

 Default args: